 Said blade was invented by Alta´r himself, as Da Vinci builds it from the designs in the Codex.

 Nausea Fuel: One of Alta´r's counter attacks with the short knife is an elbow to the stomach and a punch to the face, which leaves the victim standing there for a split second, dazed.
-You have the option of letting him fall and get back up again, or pressing X to finish him off.
-If you press X, Alta´r takes his knife in both hands, raises it above his head, and stabs the guy in the skull.
+You have the option of letting him fall and get back up again, or pressing X/Square to finish him off.
+If you finish him, Alta´r takes his knife in both hands, raises it above his head, and stabs the guy in the skull.
 Just . . . the sound effects (sounds like wet wood snapping in half) and the fact that Alta´r has trouble pulling the knife back out again . . . ugh.

 Or you can stomp on his knee, folding his leg in half with a sickening crunch.